Lianghaha/CSC207-Final-Project/README.md

 		5. Click Browse and navigate to the directory "group_0371/project", then click open
 		6. Click "Finish" and the program will be accessible as a Java Project in Eclipse

-	II: Installing the necessary plugins for JUnit Tests
+	2. Installing the necessary plugins for JUnit Tests
 		1. Locate the Java Project in Project Explorer or Package Explorer
 		2. Right click on the project header
 		3. Select Build Path -> Configure Build Path -> Libraries
 			A) JUnit 4
 				1. Click on "Add Library"
 				2. Select JUnit and continue